 If your gums have receded significantly, we may recommend that you consider a procedure known as gum grafting.
 This involves taking soft tissue from the roof of your mouth and using it to build up the tissue around the gums and teeth.
 This is an invasive procedure that shouldn’t be viewed lightly but can be highly successful in restoring the gum line and providing additional support to your teeth.

 If you would like more information about gum recession, including the treatment options that are available, our team can help.
-Call PGA Dentistry Jupiter today to learn more at 561-627-8666.
+Call Jupiter Dentistry today to learn more.